rking461/liftoff-assignments/P2-Project_Outline/README.md

 Each Troop or Team could log in add and store their players.
 It could build a tonament or season down to the championship match.
 Keep track of points for the season.

 ### Features

-User Log in create players and attach them to teams.
-Scheduling races or games
-Create delete players from teams becuase of injery or illniess or new child comes to district.

 ### Technologies
-Java
-Spring Boot
-MySQL
-Hibernate
-Thymeleaf templates

 ### What I'll Have to Learn

-how to set up trnament and teams with od numbers in  fair way. front end

 ### Project Tracker
-Link to your Trello board here